Types of strawberries: The different varieties at a glance

 Nothing quite tastes like a home-grown strawberry.
-Read on to find out more about the many varieties of strawberries available to grow and their different tastes, sizes and harvesting times.
+Find out more about the many varieties of strawberries available to grow and their different tastes, sizes and harvesting times.

 For the tastiest soft fruits of summer, strawberries (Fragaria) are perhaps the most widely grown here in the UK, with raspberries (Rubus idaeus) a close second.
-With different varieties available, from those with white fruits to climbing habits and those perfect for a balcony to those bred for the sweetest flavour, there is a cultivar for every situation.
-We’ll cover the main strawberry types suited to our climate encompassing summer-fruiting, perpetual or ever-bearing, heirloom and the shade-loving alpine or wild strawberry (Fragaria vesca).
+With different strawberry types available, from climbing strawberries or strawberries perfect for a balcony to those bred for the sweetest flavour, there is a cultivar for every situation.
+We will cover the main strawberry types suited to our climate encompassing summer-fruiting, perpetual or ever-bearing, heirloom and the shade-loving alpine or wild strawberry (Fragaria vesca).

-Tip -The widely grown common or garden strawberry (Fragaria x ananassa), which produces large fruits was the result of an accidental cross between the Chilean strawberry (Fragaria chiloensis) and the American strawberry (Fragaria virginiana) over two hundred years ago.
+Tip: the widely grown common or garden strawberry (Fragaria x ananassa), which produces large fruits was the result of an accidental cross between the Chilean strawberry (Fragaria chiloensis) and the American strawberry (Fragaria virginiana) over 200 years ago.
 Whereas the alpine or wild strawberry is native to Europe and produces intensely flavoured smaller fruits.

 What are the different types of strawberries?